polymec/polymec-dev/docs/style_guide.rst

   at the end of a line containing other code.
 * If a line is excessively long (in other words, if it doesn't fit on a single screen on a luxuriously large monitor), consider breaking it up.
+* C preprocessor directives are not indented at all.
+* For functions with several parameters, consider linebreaks after each parameter, and consider aligning the parameters to improve readability.